fg6/smis/README.md

 Version here modified to use the bwa aligner instead of smalt, and to automize compiling and running.

 ### Download and Compile:
-Requirements for compiling: zlib (in PATH), bamtools
+Requirements for compiling: Cmake > = 2.6.4

-	$ export MYBAMTOOLS=/full/path/to/bamtools
 	$ git clone https://github.com/fg6/smis.git
 	$ cd smis
 	$ ./makeall.sh

-(Tested with gcc-4.9.2, zlib-1.2.8, bamtools-2.4.0)
+(Tested with gcc-4.9.2, bamtools-2.4.0)

+#### External packages
+The smis pipeline downloads and installs the bamtools for reading bam files (https://github.com/pezmaster31/bamtools)

 ### Run
 #### Setup